/

 FLEXIBILITY AND PERFORMANCE

 Having a single aerospace company manage the whole network means the technology evolves fast.
 One of the biggest perks of this setup is mobility.
-Many users want to know if the standard residential package works anywhere, and thanks to recent updates from SpaceX, switching to a mobile or travel plan is remarkably easy.
+Many users want to know if the standard residential package works away from home.
+In practice, Starlink now separates home use from its Roam service, which is built for connectivity on the move.

 FREQUENTLY ASKED QUESTIONS